New Zealand Certificate in Avalanche Risk Management (Level 5)

 Study professional avalanche risk management with the most experienced provider of avalanche education in New Zealand.

-During your own time, you'll initially gain a sound understanding of underpinning theory.
-You will then move into solidifying these concepts in a supportive group setting during the on-snow/classroom sessions.
+From any location, your online study will allow you to gain a sound understanding of the underpinning theory.
+You will then solidify these concepts in a supportive group setting during an on-snow/classroom practical week.

 International